That’s how fast Japan’s maglev bullet train was recorded traveling during an experimental ride in April 2015—a new world record.

 For example, Ich habe schon gegessen (I have already eaten) can be paired with Ich habe keinen Hunger (I’m not hungry), as they are likely to both be used in the same conversation.
 Write them down together in your learning journal (if you have one), put the flashcards on the same part of the fridge or simply write the phrases next to each other on a piece of paper (in case you haven’t read #6).

 Whatever your study methods include, add some canniness to it and get the most out of your efforts.

 Obviously textbooks do a lot of this matching for you, generally offering vocab and phrases on a singular subject.
 Still, making these connections yourself with phrases you encounter from various sources forces you to work with the language in an intuitive and useful way, leading to better results down the road.

-Learning German isn’t easy.
+It isn’t always easy to improve German.
 Sitting down and learning new words and phrases can’t be avoided.
-Still, the person who throws his back into it and constantly challenges himself in creative ways ultimately gets rewarded.
+Still, if you throw your back into it and constantly challenge yourself in creative ways, you’ll ultimately get rewarded.

 Persevere, picking up the grammar when you can and plugging on when you can’t.
-Look for ways to do more than just reading the sentences quietly to yourself and you’ll find your German improving quicker than you imagined.
+Look for ways to do more than just reading the sentences quietly to yourself and you’ll figure out how to improve your German much faster than you expected.

 And One More Thing…